Jessica Day (New Girl): Character storyline

 In season 3, Jess continues her relationship with Nick, but after a tumultuous visit from Abby, she and Nick realize their life goals diverge too much and they have spent more time arguing, and break up in the season 3 episode "Mars Landing".
 She also struggles to fit in with the cool teachers at the school, but eventually befriends them, later becoming a vice-principal.
 In season 4, she gets in a relationship with Ryan Geauxinue (Julian Morris), a science teacher from England, but they struggle with a school policy that forbids administrator-teacher relationships.
 They break up after attempting a long-distance relationship.

 In season 5, Jess gets sequestered for jury duty, and is absent for several episodes in which Deschanel went on maternity leave.
 After returning, Jess starts dating Sam again.
 She becomes a vice-principal at another school.
 Towards the end of the season, Sam realizes he is in love with former schoolmate Diane, and breaks up with Jess, noting that Jess still harbors feelings for Nick.

 In season 6, Jess is part of a singles group, and develops a relationship with Robby McFerrin (Nelson Franklin), whom the rest of her roommates and friends like.
 In the episode "The Hike", when she and Robby learn that they share relatives in Massachusetts, they realize they are third cousins, and thus end their relationship.
 She also becomes principal of the private school where she had taught.
 At the end of season 6, after Nick has broken up with Reagan (Megan Fox), she and Nick reunite as a couple.

 Three years later, in the season 7 premiere, Jess and Nick return to the loft after Nick's European book tour, where she sported a nose ring.
 They are still not engaged or married.
 Jess takes a job with Russell's company, and in the episode "Lillypads", it is revealed her circumstances from leaving the private school were complicated.
 On the night of a home visit to adopt a dog they were waiting two years for, Nick proposes to her, and she accepts.
 The night before the wedding, she and Nick sleep together but it leads to a series of unlucky circumstances and they marry in a hospital hall while Winston's wife Aly (Nasim Pedrad) is giving birth to their child.
 One month later, as she and Nick move to a smaller apartment, she has the entire gang bid their farewells to the loft by playing one last game of "True American".
 During their game, a brief flashforward reveals that she and Nick will eventually have a son.

 Reception

-Deschanel has received one Emmy and three Golden Globe nominations for her role on the show.
+Deschanel has received one Primetime Emmy and three Golden Globe Award nominations for her role on the show.
 She has also been nominated multiple times for Favorite Comedic TV Actress at the People's Choice Awards.